 Were there any changes in blog traffic last month, and if so, what caused them?

-As noted above, the blog caught the attention of 372 less users in November (-7.5% compared to October), and generated 326 fewer sessions (-5.8%).
+As noted above, the blog caught the attention of 372 fewer users in November (-7.5% compared to October), and generated 326 fewer sessions (-5.8%).
 This session decline is chiefly thanks to three channels:

 - Organic Search experienced the largest decrease, generating 128 fewer sessions to the blog, specifically to the following post: 4 Ways to Generate Content Daily (-96 sessions).